 What is the Business Tax Registration (BTR) fee, and how is it being used?

-The initial registration fee of $20 for new businesses was implemented on January 1, 1996.
-The renewal fee of $10 was implemented January 1, 1998.
-The initial and renewal fees are used to fund expenditures related to the creation and maintenance of the registration records of persons subject to Wisconsin business taxes.
+The initial registration fee is $20 for new businesses and the renewal fee is $10.
+These fees are used to fund expenditures related to the creation and maintenance of the registration records of persons subject to Wisconsin business taxes.

-Why did I receive the Business Tax Registration renewal notice?
+Why did I receive the BTR renewal notice?

-The initial Business Tax Registration (BTR) fee of $20 covers a period of two years.
-At the end of that period, a $10 BTR renewal fee applies for the next two-year period.
+The initial BTR fee of $20 covers a period of two years.
+At the end of the two-year period, a $10 BTR renewal fee applies for the next two-year period.
 The renewal fee applies to all persons holding permits or certificates subject to the BTR provisions.

 My BTR Certificate expires at the end of this month.
 When will I receive my new certificate?

-You should receive a Notice of Amount Due for Business Tax Registration and a Business Tax Registration (BTR) Certificate in the mail near the middle of the month prior to expiration.
+You should receive a Notice of Amount Due (NOAD) for BTR and a BTR Certificate in the mail near the middle of the month prior to expiration.
 The BTR Certificate shows the new expiration date and lists all permits or certificates you hold with the department covered under the BTR provisions.
 The new certificate becomes effective upon receipt of the $10 renewal fee.

 The business registration renewal process eliminates the process of automatically sending a new seller's permit.
 The BTR Certificate is now the document which shows the new expiration date of your seller's permit and any other permit or certificate you hold.
 You will not receive a new seller's permit in this mailing.

-If you do not receive your Notice of Amount Due for Business Tax Registration and BTR Certificate before the end of the month your certificate expires, or if you have any questions, please contact the department:
+If you do not receive your NOAD for BTR and BTR Certificate before the end of the month your certificate expires, or if you have any questions, please contact the department:

 Wisconsin Department of Revenue